souvikpaul01/RabbitMQTTExecutor/README.md

-# RabbitMQTTExecutor
+# RabbitMQTTExecutor - Distributed data processing for MQTT data streams.

-Distributed Python Task Executor for:
+Allows to easily create a cluster of docker containers that:
-1. listening to MQTT messages in the RabbitMQ broker on a specific topic
+1. listen to MQTT messages on a specific topic in the RabbitMQ broker
-2. executing Python UDF to process each message
+2. execute user defined function (UDF) to process each message
-3. writing results back as MQTT messages to another topic
+3. write result back as an MQTT message to another topic

 ## rabbitMQTTBroker

-For setting up RabbitMQ broker as a Docker container with MQTT enabled.
+Docker image for setting up RabbitMQ broker with MQTT plugin enabled.

 **Docker commands:**